algolia/algoliasearch-netlify/CONTRIBUTING.md

 yarn release
 ```

-This releases both `plugin` & `frontend` to be sure our versions are aligned even if there was changes in only one of both projects.
+This releases both `plugin` & `frontend` to be sure our versions are aligned even if there were changes in only one of both projects.
 Push to your website

 ## Architecture